getlantern/lantern/SPECS.md

 }
 ```

-and any views with bindings into `model.viz` will get updated automatically
+and any views with bindings into `model.vis` will get updated automatically
 through AngularJS.
 The settings and roster channels behave similarly.

 The channels are designed this way so that when the frontend no longer needs to